elastisys/tutorial-friends-with-kubernetes/docs/state-creep.md

 ## Trouble Ahead: Scaling Does Not Work

-The world is not a different place and your healthcare application is getting popular.
+The world is now a different place and your healthcare application is getting popular.
 Time to scale the SRP server up.

 Leave `srp-client` running and in a new terminal type: